Dynamic Banking and the Value of Deposits

 Charles A. Dice Working Paper No. 2020-13

-We propose a dynamic theory of banking where the role of deposits is akin to that of productive capital in the classical Q-theory of investment for non-financial firms.
-As a key source of leverage, deposits create value for well-capitalized banks.
-However, unlike productive capital of nonfinancial firms that typically has a positive marginal q, the deposit marginal q can turn negative for undercapitalized banks.
-Demand deposit accounts commit banks to allow holders to withdraw or deposit funds at will, so banks cannot perfectly control leverage.
-Therefore, for banks with insufficient equity capital to buffer risk, deposit inflows and the associated uncertainty in future leverage can destroy value.
-Our model predictions on bank valuation and dynamic asset-liability management are broadly consistent with the evidence.
-Moreover, our model lends itself to a re-evaluation of the costs and benefits of leverage regulation and offers new perspectives on the challenges that banks face in a low interest rate environment.
+We propose a dynamic theory of banking where the role of deposits is akin to that of productive capital in the classical q-theory of investment.
+As a cheap source of leverage, deposits typically create value for banks, but the marginal q of deposits can be negative.
+Deposit accounts commit banks to accept any inflows and outflows, so that banks cannot perfectly control leverage.
+Such uncertainty destroys value when banks have insufficient equity capital to buffer shocks.
+Our model lends itself to a re-evaluation of leverage regulations and offers new perspectives on banking in a low interest-rate environment.

-Keywords: Deposits, Dynamic Banking, Liquidity, Financial Constraint, Inside Money, Outside Money, Franchise Value, Payment System
+Keywords: Deposits, Dynamic Banking, Q-Theory, Risk Management, Financial Constraint, Supplementary Leverage Ratio, Low Interest Rate, Inside Money, Payment

 JEL Classification: E4, E5, G21, G3